SPHENIC: Topology-Aware Multi-View Clustering for Spatial Transcriptomics: Methods

-To incorporate both spatial information and GEX patterns into the proposed model, we apply graph convolutions in parallel to the expression-similarity adjacency matrix $\mathbf{A}_x$ and the spatial adjacency matrix $\mathbf{A}_s$; we formalize the operation as follows:
+\textbf{Intra-Modality Graph Encoding.} To incorporate both spatial information and GEX patterns into the proposed model, we apply graph convolutions in parallel to the symmetrically normalized Laplacian matrix $\mathcal{T}$ of the expression-similarity adjacency matrix and the spatial adjacency matrix; we formalize the operation as follows: